Honey bees are amazing collaborators, the very origin of the term “hive mind.” Every day is like an expertly-tuned eighty-thousand-piece orchestra.

 The result is an endless succession of midair collisions.

 In the Army, the thought of a mid-air collision made my blood run cold.
 They killed people.
-I had my share of close calls that I still don’t want to think about.
+I had my share of close calls that I still don’t like to think about.

 None of the girls are carrying highly flammable jet fuel on board, and they are all equipped with exoskeletons.

 A honey bee, like all insects, has a hard outer shell called an exoskeleton.
-It is made of a substance called chitin, which is sort of like the stuff that makes up your fingernails.
+It’s made of a substance called chitin—similar to the tough stuff in your fingernails.
 It’s hard, but flexible and can support a lot of weight and absorb impacts.
-Their wings consist of chitin as well.
+Their wings are chitin as well.

-So, when the girls collide, it doesn’t do much damage.
+So, when the foragers collide, it doesn’t do much damage.

 It’s funny, though.